 What Can You Do?

-Because drawing is so important across all areas of development, the main thing you can do to encourage it is to create plenty of opportunities for your little one to do it (our BabySparks program includes several ideas for supporting the evolution of drawing).
+Because drawing is so important across all areas of development, the main thing you can do to encourage it is to create plenty of opportunities for your little one to draw (our BabySparks program includes several ideas for supporting the evolution of drawing).
 Offer a variety of tools and materials (crayons, colored pencils, markers, paintbrushes, finger paint, etc.) for her to experiment with.
-If you cringed at the mention of finger paint, remember that messy play is great for sensory development!
+If you cringed at the mention of finger paint, remember that messy play is great for sensory development, creativity, and cognitive flexibility!

 Lastly, experts highlight the important role of adult interaction around drawing, and they stress following the child’s lead when talking about her artwork.
 For example, instead of saying, “Oh, is that a house?”
 Try: “I see you drew something here (point).
 Can you tell me what it is?”